Why Blue Light Therapy Can Help Heal Your Acne

 You’ve probably heard about the negative effects of the blue light emitted from televisions, computers, and smartphones, so why would you want to expose yourself to more than necessary?
 Much of the concern over blue light involves its effects on sleep and the potential for eye strain from staring at screens for too long.

-When used intentionally and in proper dosages, however, medically approved, FDA-cleared blue light devices can actually confer healing benefits.
+When used intentionally and in appropriate doses over a controlled time, however, medically approved, FDA-cleared blue light devices can actually confer healing benefits.

 Blue light therapy harnesses short wavelengths from one end of the visible light spectrum, between 450 and 495 nanometers (nm).
 These short wavelengths don’t penetrate very deeply into the skin, but they’re very effective at the skin’s surface.
 Lasers or light-emitting diodes (LEDs) shine the light over a targeted area of the skin during treatments.